 In Theorem \ref{equi3} below, we will prove the conjecture for any quasi-projective $X$ and for any number field $F$ or function field $F$ of one variable.
 However, the conjecture seems widely open if $F$ has a positive transcendental degree over $\ZZ$.

-\begin{remark} In the conjecture, we have assumed that $v$ is a non-trivial valuation of $F$.
-Nonetheless, if $v$ is the trivial valuation of $F$, a similar equidistribution theorem over $X_v^\an$ was proved by \cite[Cor.
+\begin{rmk} In the conjecture, we have assumed that $v$ is a non-trivial valuation of $F$.
+Nonetheless, if $v$ is the trivial valuation of $F$, a similar equidistribution theorem on $X_v^\an$ was proved by \cite[Cor.
 5.6]{Xie}.
-Here the equilibrium measure over $X_v^\an$ is the Dirac measure supported at the point corresponding to the trivial valuation of the function field of $X_{F_v}$. \end{remark}
+Here the equilibrium measure on $X_v^\an$ is the Dirac measure supported at the point corresponding to the trivial valuation of the function field of $X_{F_v}$. \end{rmk}

-\subsubsection{Equidistribution theorem over number fields}
+\subsection{Equidistribution theorem over number fields}

-The goal here is prove the following theorem, which asserts that Conjecture \ref{equi1} holds if $F$ is a number field or a function field of one variable.
+The goal here is to prove the following theorem, which asserts that Conjecture \ref{equi1} holds if $F$ is a number field or a function field of one variable.
 It is a consequence of the variational principle of \cite{SUZ, Yua1} and the bigness result in Theorem \ref{HS}.